 Last month I got to play an iconic figure of cinema when the San Francisco-based artist Kota Ezawa recruited me, and dozens of others, for a forthcoming project.
 He was planning, he said, to recreate the famous “Odessa Steps” sequence of Sergei Eisenstein’s 1921 silent film Battleship Potemkin.
 I would play the old lady who gets her glasses broken.

 Would I do it?
 Hell yeah!
 I have worked with Kota many times and always had a ball.
 He is one of the most imaginative and perceptive artists around.
 I trust his instincts more than I do my own, so even if I don’t understand why he wants what he wants, I generally fall in.
 And I embarrass him by telling him is he is my culture hero—a variation on the “science hero” of the Alan Moore comic books—or as they say in his native Germany, he is my “held.”
-When he confided years back that he planned on making a full length animation of the infamous “sex tape” of Pamela Anderson and Tommy Lee, in which I would ...
+When he confided years back that he planned on making a full length animation of the infamous “sex tape” of Pamela Anderson and Tommy Lee, in which I would play th...
 More